rmitchellscott/xovi-extensions/README.md

 Override new page creation to use reMarkable 2 dimensions.
 Designed to allow better interoperability between Move and reMarkable 2.
 Designed for use alongside preventNotebookZoomOut.qmd on the Move.

+### fixPageNumberOnSlider.qmd
+3.23 only.
+Restores the z-index for the pageLabel element so it appears on top of the page slider like in previous versions.

 ### fixQuickSettingsTempSeparator.qmd
 Removes the duplicate horizontal separator in quick settings when high temp warnings are present on Paper Pro family devices.